LitE-SNN: Designing Lightweight and Efficient Spiking Neural Network through Spatial-Temporal Compressive Network Search and Joint Optimization: Experiments

 \subsection{Energy Consumption}

-In this section, we estimate the theoretical energy consumption of our LitESNN using the common approach in the neuromorphic community \cite{rathi2021diet,li2021differentiable}.
-The energy is measured in 45nm CMOS technology \cite{horowitz20141}, where the addition operation costs 0.9 pJ energy and the multiplication operation costs 3.7 pJ.
+In this section, we estimate the theoretical energy consumption of our LitE-SNN using the common approach in the neuromorphic community \cite{rathi2021diet,li2021differentiable}.
+The energy is measured in 45nm CMOS technology \cite{horowitz20141}, where the addition operation and multiplication operation cost 0.9 pJ and 3.7 pJ energy respectively.
 These energy values are based on 32-bit floating-point operations.
 Since our model uses quantization to a smaller bit width, the reported energy values for our model are overestimates compared to those of other models.

-Table \ref{energy} presents the energy consumption of our LitESNNs and corresponding ANN counterpart with the same network architecture.
-Our LitESNNs with three scales respectively cost 0.68 mJ, 0.26 mJ and 0.13 mJ for a single forward and consumes over 6$\times$ lower energy compared with ANN.
-Compared with our baseline model SpikeDHS, LitESNNs achieve an energy reduction of more than 0.58mJ.
+Table \ref{energy} presents the energy consumption of our LitE-SNNs and corresponding ANN counterparts with the same network architecture.
+Our LitE-SNNs with three scales respectively consume over 6$\times$ lower energy compared with ANN.
+Compared with our baseline model SpikeDHS, LitE-SNNs achieve an energy reduction of more than 0.58mJ.
 We also compare our results with AutoSNN, which focuses on designing energy-efficient SNNs.
-Its energy consumption is comparable with our large-scale LitESNN, larger than our small and medium-scale LitESNNs.
-It's essential to acknowledge that energy consumption is not only from computation but also from memory access, a topic beyond the scope of our study as it is more about hardware design.
+Its energy consumption is comparable with our large-scale LitE-SNN, larger than our small and medium-scale LitE-SNNs.
+We acknowledge that energy consumption is not only from computation but also from memory access, a topic beyond the scope of our study as it is more about hardware design.
 Nevertheless, it's worth noting that our model's smaller size and lower bit-width can contribute to reducing access-related energy consumption.